MantieReid/Mta-Data-Project/README.md

 2. **Move the downloaded file**:
    - Move the downloaded file to `Source/Data/Raw`.
 3. **Run the scripts**:
-   - The scripts can be run to extract and visualize data.
-The scripts can also be modified to use different datasets.
+   - Run the script and it will create the reports in `Source/Data/Reports`.

 ## Script Descriptions

 - **SeasonalData.py** (Located in `Source/Data_scripts/Analysis/`):

-  - Analyzes MTA ridership by season for different stations and generates comparative visualizations for 2023 and 2024.
+  - Creates seasonal ridership comparison charts.
-  - Generates seasonal ridership comparison charts.
+  - Generates the table `Ridership_2023` and `Ridership_2024`, listing total ridership for each station for each season.
-  - Generates the table `Ridership_2023` and `Ridership_2024`, listing total ridership for each station in each season.
+  - `Top_Stations_chart` shows the top five stations for each season.
-  - Charts are located in the `Overall_Chart` and `Top_Stations_Chart` tabs of the exported file.
+  - `Overall_chart` shows the number of riders for each season compared with the two years 2023 and 2024.
   - Exports results to: `Seasonal_Ridership_Data_by_Station_<date>.xlsx` in `Source/Data/reports/`.

 - **TotalNumberOfRidersForTheYear.py** (Located in `Source/Data_scripts/Analysis/`):

-  - Calculates the total subway ridership for each year and identifies the busiest stations.
+  - Calculates the total subway ridership for each year and shows the busiest stations.
-  - Generates top station ridership charts.
+  - Creates top station ridership charts.
   - Generates tables:
     - `2023 Ridership` and `2024 Ridership`: Contains total ridership for each station.
     - `Top 5 Stations 2023` and `Top 5 Stations 2024`: Lists the busiest stations by ridership.